KaeloLentsoe/Python-notes/Unit 1/Python_datatypes.md

 In this example, `integer1`, `integer2`, and `integer3` are integers, and the program performs basic arithmetic operations with them.
 The results, `sum_result`, `product_result`, and `division_result`, will all be integers as well.

 - # **Float**
 The `float` data type, short for floating-point, is used to represent numbers that can have fractional or decimal parts.
 Floats are versatile and can represent a wide range of real numbers, including both integers and values with decimal points.
-Examples of floating-point numbers include 1.3, -3.14, and 300.345567, as you mentioned.
+Examples of floating-point numbers include 1.3, -3.14, and 300.345567.

 Here are some key characteristics and properties of floating-point numbers: